 How to get to Parvis de Trocadéro: From Arc de Triomphe, get a 4-minute M6 metro from Charles de Gaulle – Étoile to Trocadéro.

 So we’re coming to the end of seeing Paris in two days, and yet we still haven’t seen the Eiffel Tower.

-At this point, you could also choose to ascend the Eiffel Tower.
-Although it is the most iconic monument in Paris – and, well, heck, the entire world – I believe the views from Arc de Triomphe are far superior to the views from the Eiffel Tower.
+Although it’s the most iconic monument in Paris – and, well, heck, the entire world – I believe the views from Arc de Triomphe are far superior to the views from the Eiffel Tower.

-While we could have easily spent a couple more days in Paris, we also left satisfied knowing that we had seen all the major sights and had a lovely time whilst doing so!
+While we could have easily spent a couple more days in Paris, we also left satisfied knowing that we had seen all the major sights and had a lovely time while doing so!